 Varada clusters run within your Virtual Private Cloud (VPC) and serve as an operational data tier between data consumers and the existing data sources such as columnar data on a data lake.
-Existing data sources continue to serve as a single source of truth.
+Existing data sources continue to serve as the single source of truth.

-Data consumers include any application that generates SQL such as interactive BI tools, data APIs and custom decision systems, as well as analysts and data scientists
+Data consumers include any application that generates SQL such as interactive BI tools, data APIs and custom decision systems, as well as analysts and data scientists.

 Varada’s big data infrastructure platform is deployed within your VPC to ensure optimal control, security and governance.
 Varada connects directly to a wide range of data sources, including: